 It’s not too late to make a resolution.
 What can you now to set in the motion something new to move you forward?
 Ask yourself: what are you already doing that you can build on.
 If you have a skill that’s already working, albeit not as well as you would like, it’s wiser to put your focus on developing and improving that, rather than creating something brand new.
 It’s an object that’s already in motion!
 It wants to keep going

 Want to put together your own analytics or data science career resolutions?

-In the upcoming webinar on February 8th, we’ll build on each of these concepts and more.
+Check out the webinar recording, where we’ll build on each of these concepts and more.
 Using the 4 C’s of Leadership (Confidence, Connecting, Competence, and Culture) we’ll look at ways to leverage what you’re already doing to drive career success.
 Impactful case studies of real life coaching clients in the Analytics and Data Science fields who have been have experienced these predictions will be included.
 You will learn from their stories what worked to advance their careers in light of industry challenges and opportunities.